kevinsogo/compgen/README.md

 - Optimizing `StrictStream`.
 It's quite slow on large input files right now.
 Right now, it calls `.read(1)` repeatedly; I think buffering would solve it.

+**Important**

+- Do something about the fact that Python's `random` module makes no guarantees of reproducibility across implementations and platforms; see [this](https://stackoverflow.com/questions/8786084/reproducibility-of-python-pseudo-random-numbers-across-systems-and-versions).

 **Others**

 - Implementing missing features above.
 - Improving scripts.
 Possibly look for mistakes, or badly-written parts.
 - Writing unit tests, possibly.